groupoid/henk.ex/README.md

 Type Constructors
 -----------------

-Type constructors are parametrized by type constructors.
+Type constructors are being parametrized by types or other type constructors.
-As soon as we can construct new data types based on old data type we introduce type constructors, a funtions on types that produces types.
-Type constructors belongs to 'type' type.

     type/Arity = product/Arity | sum/Arity | fun/Arity | cat/Arity | list/1 | any .